kynetx/Fuse-API/docs/Using_the_JavaScript_SDK.md

 ```<year>``` and ```<month>``` are strings.
 Months must be two characters (i.e. ```"08"``` for August, not ```8```).

-The trip summary contains the following elements for each vehicle:
+___Callback___ The callback function will see an array of objects that have the following properties:

 - cost &mdash; total cost of all trips
 - interval &mdash; total length of all trips in seconds